GeorgeAdamon/pyc4d_helpers/scripts/RhinoMatrixLoader/README.md

 First of all, Rhino has a Z-Up coordinate system, whereas Cinema3D has a Y-Up coordinate system.
 This means that a Y <--> Z swap has to be performed for every vector of the matrix.

 Secondly, in Rhino/Grasshopper matrices, the scale/rotation vectors are laid out in rows, whereas in Cinema4d they are laid out in columns.

-The position occupies the 4th column in both software.
+### In Depth
+#### Expected structure of the csv file
 More explictly, this script expects a .csv file saved from Grasshopper, where each line represents list of 16 elements, structured like this:

 |  0  |  1  |  2  |  3  |  4  |  5  |  6  |  7  |  8  |  9  |  10 |  11 |  12 |  13 |  14 |  15 |
 |-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|
 | M00 | M01 | M02 | M03 | M10 | M11 | M12 | M13 | M20 | M21 | M22 | M23 | M30 | M31 | M32 | M33 |

+#### Rhino / Grasshopper Matrices
-Those values correspond to a Rhino/Grasshopper 4X4 matrix, that was originally structured like that inside Rhino/Grasshopper:
+The above values correspond to a Rhino/Grasshopper 4X4 matrix, that was originally structured like that inside Rhino/Grasshopper:
 |Column 0|Column 1|Column 2|Column 3|
 |-----|-----|-----|-----|
 | M00 | M01 | M02 | M03 |